lenevor/docs/plaze.md

 In the example above, the sidebar section is utilizing the `<@parent` directive to append (rather than overwriting) content to the layout's sidebar.
 This directive will be replaced by the content of the layout when the view is rendered.

 >{tip} Contrary to the previous example, this sidebar section ends with `<@endsection` instead of `<@show`.
 The `<@endsection` directive will only define a section while `<@show` will define and immediately give the section.

+The `<@give` directive also accepts a default value as the second parameter.
+This value is shown if the section being yielded is not defined in the inherited design, as follows:

+    <@give('content', 'Default content')